fxzjshm/simple-radio-telescope-backend/README.md

 #### 1. BOOST_INLINE and HIP conflicts
 See [Boost.Config issue 392](https://github.com/boostorg/config/issues/392) , which means if compile for ROCm, Boost 1.80+ may be needed.

-You may use CMake configure option `BOOST_ROOT` to set the Boost library used.
+You may use CMake configure option `BOOST_ROOT` to set the Boost library used, see example configure command above.

 #### 2. configure error: "clangrt builtins lib not found"
 If compile with intel/llvm, HIP may search 'clang_rt.builtins' in intel/llvm, but this module isn't built by default.